luis-fnogueira/dvd-rentals-etl/1-extract/README.md

 In this step I extracted data from the postgres data in order to load it, changeless, into the S3.

 I decided to reuse a class that I have built in the past to interact with Postgres databases and use a `main` file to call it.
+The idea in this specific project is do make a full load from the original table.